wanirka/kirby-seo/README.md

 ## Version 0.4

 A serp preview field for the panel.
-Sorry about that the colors in the GIF is wierd
+Sorry about that the colors in the GIF is wierd:

 ![](https://raw.githubusercontent.com/jenstornell/kirby-seo/master/preview4.gif)